-Capital Replacement Fund - This fund is used to account for the costs of capital projects ordinarily not undertaken more frequently than once every five years to maintain District facilities and equipment in a fit operating condition including, but not limited to, salaries and benefits, supplies and materials, professional and technical services, other permissible purchases, and replacement of equipment and other assets according to a schedule approved by the Board.
+Capital Replacement Fund - This fund is used to account All assets of the Fund are to be applied exclusively toward for the costs of capital projects ordinarily not undertaken the purposes for which funds and assets are generated.
+It more frequently than once every five years to maintain District facilities and equipment in a fit operating condition including, but not limited to, salaries and benefits, supplies and materials, professional and technical services, other permissible purchases, and replacement of equipment and other assets according to a schedule approved by the Board.
 The District shall provide a separate accounting of such projects for each classification of assets for which the District has established a schedule of useful life.
 If required by statute, the District shall provide separate accounting for each facility or group of facilities affected by such projects.